ShadowDuke/AbaI/README.md

 Known bugs:
 If you build too many bootcamps, you cant train anymore.
 (The only solution is not to build more like 20 of them)

+Thanks to -=CDO=- D0omHammer there is now a french translation included.
+Thanks to Abbus for the new icons!